chun61205/LeetCode/README.md

 # LeetCode
-LeetCode problem implementations in various programming languages
+This project for LeetCode problem implementations in various programming languages.